DraconDev/go-stripe-ms/stripe-microservice-analysis.md

 ## Executive Summary

-This Stripe payment microservice is a **production-ready, HTTP-only billing service** that has been successfully migrated from gRPC to HTTP for universal compatibility.
+This Stripe payment microservice is a **production-ready, HTTP-only billing service** built with universal compatibility in mind.
 It's exceptionally well-architected with clean separation of concerns, comprehensive testing, and excellent reusability potential.

 ## 🏗️ Architecture Overview